 - No study has EVER shown that men benefit from statins, excepting the next point, which is exceptionally weak.

-- The ONLY group that ever has shown a (tiny) benefit from statins is men under 65 who have already head a heart attack.
+- The ONLY group that ever has shown a (tiny) benefit from statins is men under 65 who have already had a heart attack.
 This “benefit” probably stems from a mild anti-inflammatory effect and has nothing to do with cholesterol.
+Moreover, what in hell happens after a heart attack (?)... all sorts of behaviors are altered.
+So even this claim is dubious at best.

-- Statins double and might triple the risk of diabetes, a far more serious issue than some non-existent theoretical “benefit”.
+- Statins double and might triple the risk of diabetes, a far more serious issue than some non-existent theoretical “benefit” with a relative risk reduction of 25% based on tiny numbers and absurdly biased “science”.

 - The NTT (number to treat) is obscenely high, with no credible evidence of real benefit, and certainly not weight against the numerous harms.